Maintaining Independence With Live-in Care | The Good Care Group

 Case study: Maintaining independence at home for Brenda and Fred

-Our full-time Occupational Therapist Jackie Cooper plays a vital role in helping people with mobility and frailty issues so they can maintain independence.
-She promotes independence and reablement, especially after time in hospital.
+We work closely with an occupational therapist (OT) who plays a vital role in helping people with mobility and frailty issues so they can maintain independence.
+The OT promotes independence and reablement, especially after time in hospital.
 Here is how she helped one couple whose situation became critical when one of them fell at home.

 “I first met Brenda in hospital.
 She had broken her femur in a nasty fall at home, where she was living with her husband Fred.
 Both are also living with dementia.
 After an operation and two weeks on the ward, the hospital’s Occupational Therapist and Physiotherapist felt her recovery would continue better at home, where she would be inclined to do more for herself.